Headshot of Sandra Halling

 Determining what not to do is a first-class result.

-Naming root cause and 2nd- and 3rd-order effects is hard to do from inside a system that is distorted or dysfunctional.
+Because naming root cause and 2nd- and 3rd-order effects is hard to do when you are inside the system.
+There are always aspects you don't know, or can't see yet.

 Decisions stay open longer than they should.
 They route sideways, get revisited without new information, or collapse back to the top under pressure.